thewrath/wren_dialogue/README.md

 - [x] Spacebar to display all text
 - [x] Auto resize in height
 - [x] Display image in DialogBox
-- [ ] Display next at bottom of DialogBox
+- [x] Display next button at bottom of DialogBox
 - [ ] User choice using button

 How to use :

-DialogBox work insead of Dome Engine.
+DialogBox work inside of Dome Engine.

 ```wren